 Failing to do so could lead to interest owed, and a steep penalty of up to 5% of your unpaid tax balance each month your return is late.
 Even worse?
 If you were owed a refund from the federal government, you’ll still pay penalties.

 As mentioned above, one of the most helpful things you can do is be organized.
-If it’s too late for you to accomplish this goal for 2019, do yourself a favor by saving this year’s tax forms, 2020 receipts, and any other applicable documents.
+If it’s too late for you to accomplish this goal for the 2021 tax season, do yourself a favor by saving this year’s tax forms, receipts, and any other applicable documents.
 A little extra work now can make next year’s filing a breeze!
 It’s also recommended to keep these documents on-hand for at least three years in case the IRS audits your tax returns.